 When your child’s heart is broken, a mom is there to pick up the pieces.

 It’s bound to happen.
 As kids begin to reach the tween and teenage years, at some point, they will get dumped roughly.
 There may even be an element of meanness in the breakup that thrashes their hearts.
-They are left crushed, crying, and broken.
+They are left crushed and crying with a broken heart.

-I’m in it, and I won’t lie: it’s tough to watch.
+I’m in it, and I won’t lie: it’s tough to watch your teen endure heartbreak.

 As a boy mom, I’m sharing 14 things to support your son who is roughly dumped by a girlfriend (works vice versa too).

 Motherhood is always changing, and as I’ve I witnessed mean breakups, my mama bear horns surfaced in ways I never anticipated.
 It’s always been a worry of mine that other boys would be mean to my boys, so call me naïve, but I didn’t see the harsh girlfriend dumping coming.
-I had to brainstorm ideas to help and I’m hoping these tips will help you when you encounter this situation with your own child.
+I had to brainstorm ideas to help my teenager cope with his emotions, and I’m hoping these tips will help you when you encounter this situation with your own child.

 1. “I love you.”